rockapot/crash/Story/Hour 08 - David.md

 There’s nothing we can do.
 He’s still alive!
 He’s still breathing.
 Gassy stepped in his path but the medic only stepped around her too.
 Get back here and do your job! she yelled.
 You fucking disgrace!
 A few dirty faces looked to them like sunflowers, mostly older men distracted from their barrels of flame.
-Builders with grey beards and stony eyes.
+Builders with grey beards and stone encroaching on their faces.
+A few fanned their metal limbs before them.
 For what little time they had been shipwrecked they sure looked like hell.
 The medic came back looking around and spoke calmly.
 Look, flyboys, I got no time to waste on a suicide.
 Suicide?